-Join Seán Duggan for an in-depth discussion in this video Shooting the rising moon, part of Photographing the Night Landscape.
+Join Seán Duggan for an in-depth discussion in this video Shooting the rising moon, part of Landscape Photography: Night Landscape.

 - So it's just about time for the moon to come up.
 It's gonna be coming up right over there.
 I can actually see some of the glow of the moon illuminating the clouds over there.
 I'm all set up to shoot here.
 I'm using a 70 to 200 lens because I really wanna get close to that ridge line over there and the cloud.
 I really wanna have that fill the frame as much as possible.
 Before the moon comes up I'm gonna swing the camera over here.
 I'm gonna focus on a distant light over there just to make sure I've got good distance focus.
 Once the moon actually breaks the horizon, I can see the moon, I can focus on the moon itself, but I wanna be ready just as it's coming up with the focus.